Bundle v1 — Satsignal .mbnt Receipt Spec

 8SPV — standard verify passed but SPV check (TSC merkle proof against the caller's local validated headers chain) failed: target block not in the local chain, bad merkle path, or proof fetch error.
 Only emitted when the caller opted in via --spv or equivalent

-Codes 7 and 8 are CLI-level extensions, not verifier-conformance requirements — they only fire when the caller opts in (--strict, --spv).
+Codes 7 and 8 are RESERVED extensions for a future satsignal verify CLI (with --strict / --spv) that is not yet shipped — no shipped CLI emits them today.
+They are CLI-level extensions, not verifier-conformance requirements, and would only fire when the caller opts in (--strict, --spv).
 An SDK or verifier surfacing classes directly can omit them; an SDK building an SPV-strict verifier MAY adopt 8 for parallel exit semantics.

 PENDING returning exit 0 is intentional: a verify && commit sequence should succeed the moment a real anchor is broadcast, with the pending status surfaced as a stderr warning.
 Callers wanting strict confirmation gating opt in via --min-confirmations N. STRICT_INCOMPLETE is a strict-mode opt-in for anchor flows where a missing local sidecar is a script-correctness failure even when the on-chain anchor itself succeeded.
 SPV is the opt-in for self-sovereign verification: the explorer is reduced to a network proxy that can supply a proof but cannot lie about chain inclusion, because the authoritative merkleroot comes from the caller's own PoW-validated headers chain.